When a Rainy Day Fund is Not Enough

 Join WAEPA Today!

 You can apply for Group Term Life Insurance any time of the year (no Open Season or qualifying life event required).
-After more than 75 years of serving Civilian Federal Employees, WAEPA is the life insurance choice of over 46,000 Feds and their families.
+After more than 80 years of serving Civilian Federal Employees, WAEPA is the life insurance choice of more than 50,000 Feds and their families.
 Calculate how much coverage you should consider and apply today.

 Signup for WAEPA Newsletter